Gozargah/Marzban/README.md

 # Marzban CLI
 Marzban comes with an integrated CLI named `marzban-cli` which allows administrators to have direct interaction with it.

-If you installed marzban using marzban-scripts tool which is the recommended installation approach, you can access the cli commands by running
+If you've installed Marzban using easy install script, you can access the cli commands by running

 ```bash
 marzban cli [OPTIONS] COMMAND [ARGS]...